Sanofi pegs U.S. drug price rises to below healthcare inflation

 In the past, Sanofi has received mixed reviews for its drug pricing.

-The company surprised many investors in March when it set a lower-than-expected price for its new injectable eczema drug Dupixent, developed with long-time partner Regeneron Pharmaceuticals.
+The company surprised many investors in March when it set a lower-than-expected price for its new injectable eczema drug Dupixent, developed with long-time partner Regeneron Pharmaceuticals (REGN.O).

 But it has been accused by a group of patients of colluding with rivals over diabetes drug prices going back several years.
 Sanofi denies the charge.